-Now that I have a larger following, I want to highlight again the importance of buying a carbon monoxide alarm – and how it could save yours, and the life of your family not only in your own home but when you go travelling, too…
+I want to highlight the importance of buying a carbon monoxide alarm – and how it could save yours, and the life of your family not only in your own home but when you go travelling, too…

 From self-catering villas and apartments abroad; to camping trips in a good old-fashioned tent; to caravans and boats; and stays in quaint holiday cottages and B&Bs, there will be the usual headiness of excitement from the packing, to the arrival, to the trip itself and all the fun things you’re going to experience as a family together.